DistRap/distrap-branding/logo/README.md

+# Distrap Logo Graphics

-# This is a WIP
+## This is a WIP

 To use the logo svg files, use in any high contrast setting with no strokes, only fill.
-The graphics are as outlines.
+The graphics provided are as outlines.

-The "full" logo includes the grahpic, "DISTRAP" text below, and "distributed rapid prototyping" below that.
+The "full" logo includes the graphic, "DISTRAP" text below, and "distributed rapid prototyping" below that.
+Use where space allows at larger sizes.

 The "mini" logo includes the graphic and "DISTRAP" text below.
+Use where space is limited, or in stylized versions on larger items.

 The "micro" logo includes the grahpic alone.
+Use where space is very limited and at very small sizes, or in stylized versions on larger items, where "Distrap" is indicated textually otherwise.

+The PNG files are supplied as reference.